 Ruslan Guzov / Shutterstock.com

-You got us — this last tip isn’t for everyone.
-But there’s something to be said for the advantages of growing older.
-And if you’re at least age 50 and a member of the AARP, dining discounts at popular restaurants — like Denny’s, Dunkin’ Donuts, Outback Steakhouse, Bubba Gump Shrimp Co. and Rainforest Cafe — are among the many perks you’ll enjoy.
-According to the organization:
+If you’re at least age 50 and a member of AARP, dining discounts at popular restaurants — like Denny’s, Dunkin’ Donuts and Outback Steakhouse — are among the many perks you’ll enjoy.

 Members get access to everyday dining savings, healthy eating tips, recipes and more!

-Do you have more overlooked ways for saving at restaurants?
+Do you know of other overlooked ways for saving at restaurants?
 Share them by commenting below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.